 The SW271C supports two picture in picture modes when more than one video input is connected.
 You may display a traditional picture-in-picture similar to a television, with options to control size and position, or display two pictures side by side.
 The latter is called GamutDuo Mode.
 This mode allows you to assign different color spaces to each picture.

-The SW271C is hardware calibrated at the factory before the box arrives at your door.
-It comes with a printed calibration report that quantifies how accurate the colors are, and how uniform brightness is from corner to corner.
+The SW271C is hardware calibrated at the factory.
+My display arrived with a printed calibration report that quantified how accurate the colors were, and how uniform brightness was from corner to corner.

 Of particular importance is the display’s Delta E value.
-When this number is lower than 2, it means there is little perceivable difference between a color’s true value in reality and how the BenQ displays that same color.
+When this number is lower than 2 (which mine was), it means there is little perceivable difference between a color’s true value in reality and how the BenQ displays that same color.